pdqnguyen/pdqnguyen.github.io/_posts/2022-01-19-lyrics-part-1-overview.md

 Although the lyrics they sing are still plentiful, there are nowhere near two thousand words spoken in the six-minute symphonic black metal track.

-This makes the forty-minute prog metal epic [Crimson by Edge of Sanity](https://youtu.be/St6lJaiHYIc) a better contender for most verbose song.
+This makes the forty-minute prog metal epic ["Crimson" by Edge of Sanity](https://youtu.be/St6lJaiHYIc) a better contender for most verbose song.
 Still, such a claim might be challenged by the fact that the digital edition of the album, which a listener would find on Spotify for instance, divides the single-track album into eight parts.